Selective Mutism In Children: What Is It & How Can You Help Your Child

 What does selective mutism in children look like?

-A kid with this disorder may not be able to speak freely in certain social settings such as in school but they might be able to communicate with their parents or siblings at home, and/or with someone they feel comfortable and safe with.
+A kid with this Selective mutism may not be able to speak freely in certain social settings such as in school but they might be able to communicate with their parents or siblings at home, and/or with someone they feel comfortable and safe with.
 Although, in some serious cases, a child may not be able to communicate at home either.

 Selective mutism often develops in children around the age of 5-7 or under.
 A child with selective mutism usually finds themselves getting anxious over the prospect of even greeting others.
 Because of this inability to interact with others, their social life may be affected – even as adults.